julesce/refinerycms-pods/readme.md

 # Refinery CMS Pods

 Manageable little side-pods for your [Refinery CMS](http://refinerycms.com) website.
+Depends on the following engines:

+Images
+Portfolios
+Videos
+Pages

 This version of `refinerycms-pods` supports Rails 3.0.x.